 As will have been gathered from some earlier chapters, health systems across the world differ in many profound ways in their financial systems.
 There are broad families of financial arrangements, of course such as whether reimbursement is prospective or retrospective, or whether funding is organised in relation to each patient treated or by a global budget for a whole service.
-I have discussed elsewhere the idea that there may be a 'general theory' of health care budgeting in that these different families have predictable effects, both good and bad, on patterns of health care delivery.1 but in the US, it was not long before DRGs were used to discipline a situation in which health expenditure was widely reported to be virtually out of control^{2,3,4} and in which most hospital costs were met by retrospective payment for each treated case.
+I have discussed elsewhere the idea that there may be a 'general theory' of health care budgeting in that these different families have predictable effects, both good and bad, on patterns of health care delivery.

+DRGs were first developed to assist in the review of clinical performance, and in chapter 8 Gwyn Bevan discusses how reviews of this nature could be applied in the NHS.
+In the US, however, it was not long before DRGs were used to discipline a situation in which health expenditure was widely reported to be virtually out of control^{2, 3, 4} and in which most hospital costs were met by retrospective payment for each treated case.